-Here’s our Inno Shred Review, as well as our personal report on the Inno Shred Stimulant-Free version.
+Here’s our recently updated Inno Shred Review, as well as our report on the Inno Shred Stimulant-Free version.

 The main questions we’ll be answering today are; does Inno Shred really work for weight loss?
 Is it a safe and good value for money?

 For starters, we’ll begin with a product summary to get the feel of what you can expect from Inno Shred.

 - Simple to take – 2 capsules per serving

 - Contains 200mg of caffeine per serving for energy, focus, and a metabolic boost

 - Contains Green Tea Extract and Cayenne Pepper Extract, both of which are excellent thermogenic compounds